Robert Stalnaker: Philosophical work

 His work concerns, among other things, the philosophical foundations of semantics, pragmatics, philosophical logic, decision theory, game theory, the theory of conditionals, epistemology, and the philosophy of mind.
 All of these interests are in the service of addressing the problem of intentionality, "what it is to represent the world in both speech and thought".
 In his work, he seeks to provide a naturalistic account of intentionality, characterizing representation in terms of causal and modal notions.

 Along with Saul Kripke, David Lewis, and Alvin Plantinga, Stalnaker has been one of the most influential theorists exploring philosophical aspects of possible world semantics.
 According to his view of possible worlds, they are ways this world could have been, which in turn are maximal properties that this world could have had.
 This view distinguishes him from the influential modal realist Lewis, who argued that possible worlds are concrete entities just like this world.
+Stalnaker's work on conditionals is reputed to have started the field of conditional logic.

 In addition to his contributions to the metaphysics of possible worlds, he has used the apparatus of possible worlds semantics to explore many issues in the semantics of natural language, including counterfactual and indicative conditionals, and presupposition.
 His view of assertion as narrowing the conversational common ground to exclude situations in which the asserted content is false was a major impetus in recent developments in semantics and pragmatics, in particular, the so-called "dynamic turn".

 Stalnaker is the author of four books and dozens of articles in major philosophical journals.